rainwoodman/git-fat/README.md

 And then you're done.

-This file should typically be distributed to other users of the repository.

 ## Distributing .gitfat

+This file (.gitfat) should typically be distributed to other users of the repository.
 For the rsync backend, no identification information is stored, and .gitfat can be committed to the repository so that others will automatically have their remote set.
 This remote address can use